 Future potential pipeline projects would implement SPCC plans and meet industry standards to proactively plan and respond to spills (e.g., by implementing automatic shutoff valves for pipeline crossings of surface waterbodies), which would reduce the risk of a hazardous material release into waterbodies or other sensitive resources.
 Restrictions would be placed on the use and locations of hazardous materials to reduce the risk that a hazardous material release would affect surface waters or other sensitive resources.
 In addition, the potential ROWs include buffer zones to account for the potential extent of effects on resources that would result in public health and safety risks.
-Additional measures, as described under Issues Statement No. 1, would be implemented to reduce the potential for impacts to resources that would lead to public health and safety risks.
-As a result, the potential risks from degradation of resources from potential projects that would indirectly increase the exposure of the public to health and safety risks would be minimized, although not avoided, under all alternatives.
+Additional measures, as described under Issues Statement No. 1, would be implemented to reduce the potential for impacts to resources from potential projects that would indirectly increase the exposure of the public to health and safety risks would be minimized, although not avoided, under all alternatives.